allenai/olmo-cookbook/README.md

 #### Remote (Beaker)

-1) Create a `Beaker` user account, request access to AI2 clusters, and create an API token.
+1) Create a `Beaker` user account, request access to AI2 clusters, and create a Beaker user token.
 2) Set up your workspace

 ```shell